JuliaData/DataFrames.jl/docs/src/man/reshaping_and_pivoting.md

 │ 6   │ PetalWidth │ 1.8      │ virginica     │ 150   │
 ```

 This saves memory.
-To create the view, several AbstractVectors are defined:
+To create the view, several `AbstractVector`s are defined:

 `:variable` column -- `EachRepeatedVector`
 This repeats the variables N times where N is the number of rows of the original AbstractDataFrame.